peteroupc/encoding/docs/PeterO.Text.Encodings.md

 <b>Return Value:</b>

-An object implementing a character encoding (gives access to an encoder nd a decoder).
+An object implementing a character encoding (gives access to an encoder and a decoder).

 ### GetEncoding